Chua Jui Meng: People's Justice Party (PKR)

 In July 2009, Chua quit the MCA to join the opposition People's Justice Party (PKR), citing the need to preserve the two-party system that emerged after the 2008 elections.
 In June 2010, the Sultan of Johor, Sultan Ibrahim Ismail revoked the state awards carrying the titles Dato' conferred to Chua by the previous Sultan.
 Chua accused BN of instigating the move as payback for joining the opposition.
-He still retains the Dato' title of other state titles by the Sultans of Selangor and Pahang.
+He still retained the Dato' title of other state titles by the Sultans of Selangor and Pahang.

-He was appointed PKR's chief in Johor, which is regarded as the BN's stronghold.
+Chua was appointed PKR's chief in Johor, which is regarded as the BN's stronghold.

 In February 2013, an open verbal conflict erupted between Johor DAP chairman Boo Cheng Hau and Chua as a result of accusations from either side of splitting Pakatan Rakyat (PR) in Johor, prompting mediation by both DAP and PKR party central leadership.
-Reconciliations were finally reached by both parties to switch their traditional seats for Chua to contest in the Segamat meanwhile DAP adviser Lim Kit Siang in the Gelang Patah seat in the upcoming 2013 election.
+Reconciliations were finally reached by both parties to switch their traditional seats for Chua to contest the Segamat, meanwhile DAP adviser Lim Kit Siang in the Gelang Patah seat in the 2013 election.
 Chua was however defeated in the election by the incumbent Dr. S. Subramaniam, a BN federal minister.

+Death

+Chua died on 3 December 2023, at the age of 80.
+He had been hospitalised for a week following a heart attack.